rossini-andrea/whoneeds/README.md

 # whoneeds - A different kind of dependency inspector

-`whoneeds.exe` is a command line utility to report dependencies on a .Net library.
+`whoneeds.exe` is a command line utility to report dependants on a .Net library.
 The main difference is in the approach, rather than opening an assembly and reporting all its dependencies, it scans all the assemblies in a folder printing all those depending upon a specified input pattern.